eduardmisa/s3-uploader/s3-uploader-serverless/README.md

 # S3 Uploader Backend API

-A serverless API built with AWS Lambda to provide secure pre-signed URLs for S3 uploads and to list images from an S3 bucket.
+A serverless API built with AWS Lambda to provide secure pre-signed URLs for S3 uploads and to list files from an S3 bucket.
 This backend allows the frontend application to interact with S3 without exposing AWS credentials directly.

 ## Repository Setup